SciML/SciMLSensitivity.jl/docs/src/examples/sde/SDE_control.md

 # Controlling Stochastic Differential Equations

-In this tutorial, we show how to use DiffEqFlux to control the time evolution of a system described by a stochastic differential equation (SDE).
+In this tutorial, we show how to use SciMLSensitivity to control the time evolution of a system described by a stochastic differential equation (SDE).
 Specifically, we consider a continuously monitored qubit described by an SDE in the Ito sense with multiplicative scalar noise (see [1] for a reference):